ssmith21/DevOpsLearn/README.md

  CMD ["python","rng.py"]
  ```
  * Then we simply write *docker run -i -t <image id>* ,where the -i launches the container in interactive mode and -t launches a docker pseudo-terminal.
 We can also combine the -i and -t and write *docker run -it <image id>*

+## Naming and tagging containers and images
+* *docker run -p 8000:30 --name <inputContainerName> <image id>*    <-- assigns a name to a docker container
+* image tags are comprised of 2 parts <name : tag>
+   * name: Defines a group images, maybe more specialized images.
+Example: node
+   * tag: Defines a specialized image within a group of images.
+Example: 14
+   * Example, in the dockerfile we often write *FROM node* which simply pulls the most recent version of the node image.
+But if we want to pull node version 14, we would write *FROM node:14*